 - Add the shredded cheese gradually and continue mixing until thoroughly combined.

-- Cover the bowl with plastic wrap and stick it in the fridge to let the flavors meld together.
-You can store the cheese dip for up to 48 hours before serving, but make sure it sits in the refrigerator for at least 8 hours.
+- Cover the bowl with plastic wrap and refrigerate it to let the flavors meld together.
+You can store the cheese dip for up to 48 hours before serving, but ensure it remains in the refrigerator for at least 8 hours.

 Tips for making and storing this cold beer cheese dip